-SPN 323.
+SPN 330.
 TODAY'S SPANISH-SPEAKING WORLD THROUGH MEDIA

 This course explores some of the current affairs and issues in the Spanish-speaking world.
-Students will research and report on significant issues of interest in newspapers, television broadcasts, literature, film, historical documents, testimony, Internet, blogs, radio,
+Students will research and report on issues of interest in such sources as newspapers, television broadcasts, literature, film, historical documents, testimony, Internet, blogs, radio, podcasts, etc. from Spain and Spanish-American countries, thus gaining a deeper knowledge of the modern day challenges impacting Hispanics.
+Taught in Spanish.
+Prerequisite: SPN 322 or placement at this level.
+Offered spring.

 SPN 333.
-SPANISH CIVILIZATION
+DEFINING MOMENTS OF SPANISH CIVILIZATION